esu crossing the middle passage: orisha trilogy 1 by d'bi.young anitafrika

 Box Office Hours

-The box office opens one hour prior to all performances.
+The box office opens one hour before all performances.

 We provide masks for all patrons who choose to wear them during our performances.
 If you have additional questions about attending a performance regarding COVID concerns, please email contact@blacktheatreschool.com